Cockatiel: Breeding and life span

 Breeding is triggered by seasonal rainfall.
 Cockatiels nest in tree hollows near a source of fresh water, often choosing eucalyptus/gum trees.
 The hen lays 4-7 eggs, one every other day, which she incubates for 17–23 days.
 The chicks fledge after 5 weeks.
 Cockatiels are the only cockatoo species which may reproduce by the end of their first year.
+These birds breed easily in captivity when provided a nest box and increased hours of light, either artificial or natural.

 The cockatiel's average life span is 12 to 15 years, though in captivity and under appropriate living conditions, a cockatiel could be expected to live from 16 to 25 years.
 The oldest living and confirmed specimen of cockatiel was reportedly 36 years old.